What is wrong with this country?

 What sensible human being thinks it’s OK to put what’s essentially a machine gun in the hands of private citizens?

-The tragedies keep coming with the latest mass shootings in Boulder and Atlanta leaving 18 dead.
+The tragedies keep coming with the latest mass shootings Uvalde, Texas, and Buffalo, N.Y.

 Here’s the problem.
 These events serve as a form of smelling salts, helping politicians come to their senses in response to public outcry.
 Then, nothing happens.

 What could be more horrific than a madman mowing down kids at Sandy Hook Elementary School back in 2012?
 If there were ever time for gun control legislation to pass, this was it.
 Yet, the legislation failed.

 After the Sandy Hook tragedy, I extrapolated from the NRA’s communications in the public domain to piece together the dialogue between the NRA’s PR function and Wayne Lapierre, NRA’s EVP at the time and the individual who led the press conference after Sandy Hook.

 Let’s listen in:

 PR: Sir, I suggest silence as our best course of action.
 There’s nothing we can say at this point in time that’s going to be perceived in positive light.

 Wayne: You said our best course of action is silence.
 But silence isn’t an action.
 An action generates noise, which by definition can’t be silent.
 Is this too deep for you, son?

 Wayne: I get your point, and I’m going to give you half credit for suggesting action.
 By the way, this will count toward your 2012 KPIs.
 I agree.
 We need action.
 This is no time to head for the bunkers.
 Do you believe the best defense is a good offense?